Harada Station

 Harada Station (原田駅, Harada-eki) is a train station on the Tenryū Hamanako Line in Kakegawa, Shizuoka Prefecture, Japan.
 It is located 9.4 rail kilometers from the terminus of the line at Kakegawa Station.

 Station history

 Harada Station was established on March 13, 1988.

-Due to its location surrounded by hills and rice fields in a relatively unpopulated area, it is often used as a set for movies and TV dramas.
+It is often used as a set for movies and TV dramas due to its scenic location, surrounded by hills and rice fields in a relatively unpopulated area.